pupil-labs/pupil-helpers/LabStreamingLayer/README.md

 ## Visualize LSL Recording

 The Jupyter Notebook loads the prerecorded `lsl-recording.csv` and gives examples on how to
-- Filtere the recorded data by confidence
+- Filter the recorded data by confidence
 - Visualize the recorded gaze distribution
 - Visualize the2d and 3d diameter over time